Predictive analytics

 The chances of successful product launches increase, as you have a better understanding of your customers' needs and interests.

-The predictive analytical techniques used for modelling are mainly based on regression techniques.
-Some of these techniques are: linear regression, discrete choice, time series, survival or duration analysis, classification and regression trees, etc. There are also a number of advanced statistical methods for regression and classification using machine learning techniques.
+The predictive analytical techniques used for modelling are based on mathematical methods for forecasting future events and outcomes.
+Some of the most common are: linear regression, discrete choice, time series, survival or duration analysis, classification and regression trees, etc. There are also a number of advanced statistical methods for regression and classification using machine learning techniques.
 These are some of the best known:

 • Gradient boosting: a machine learning technique used for regression analysis and statistical classification problems that produces a model in the form of decision trees.